abrdn Private Equity Opportunities Trust

 Given the inherently longer-term nature of private equity investing, APEO’s relative performance is best examined over at least five years.

 APEO ranks as middle of the pack across all periods, which is somewhat unsurprising given that it is a diversified approach to private equity investing.
-However, given that APEO’s – and indeed the wider sector’s – strategies are inherently longer-term, and also given APEO’s indefinite life structure, we think that the longer-term periods (five- and 10-year) provide the best basis for comparison.
+However, given that APEO’s – and indeed the wider sector’s – strategies are inherently longer-term, and also given APEO’s indefinite life structure, one could argue that the longer-term periods (five- and 10-year) provide the best basis for comparison.
 Among its closest peers there is little difference in the long-term performance, as a sub-10% difference in returns is arguably negligible over longer time horizons, and rankings can change substantially with even a small movement in the sampling period.
-However, APEO is currently trading at a wider discount than the other private equity funds in its peer group, suggesting that it has greater recovery potential if investor sentiment becomes more positive around listed private equity funds, as investors could benefit from a superior recovery in its share price valuations.
+However, APEO is currently trading at a wider discount than the other private equity funds in its peer group.

-As at 1 September 2023, APEO’s discount was 42.4% (based on Morningstar’s NAV estimate (which should be more current that APEO’s own valuations though less accurate), which is wider than the average of its direct peer group, and considerably wider than the average of its wider peer group.
+As at 1 September 2023, APEO’s discount was 42.4% (based on Morningstar’s NAV estimate), which is wider than the average of its direct peer group, and wider than the average of its wider peer group.
 As discussed in further detail on pages 4 and 23, APEO’s discount – and that of the wider private equity peer group – are wide relative to their own histories.

 With the obvious exception of the non-dividend payers, the private equity sector yields have been driven up by the widening of their discounts, which effectively enhances the share price yield of a trust.
 We note that at 3.6%, APEO’s trailing dividend yield remains above the averages of both its wider and direct peer groups.

 APEO does not charge a performance fee at the fund level, unlike many of its peers.